joelhawksley/identity/components/slides.md

 # [fit] Data Flow

-^ Another advantage of React is how it encourages writing components as pure functions.
+^ Another advantage of React is how it simplifies data flow.

-^ By passing data into views instead of rich objects, React encourages us to write functions without side-affects.
+^ By passing data into views instead of rich objects, React encourages us to write functions without side-effects.

-^ In reality, most architectures that split the frontend from the backend benefit from this separation.

 ---